How to: Add a Chart to a Dashboard

 transferringBank='__NULL__'

-Here, you're filtering out any '__NULL__'values that Clean Keys assigned.
-This way, no missing or empty transferringBank values appear in your Chart.
+Here, you're filtering out any '__NULL__' values that the Clean Keys operator assigned.
+That way, no missing or empty transferringBank values display in your Chart component.

-3. Drag a connector from the output (right-hand side) port of the Clean Keys operator, to the input (left-hand side) port of the Filter operator.
+3. Connect the output port (right) of the Clean Keys operator to the input port (left) of the Filter operator.

 Configure the Aggregate Operator